So what's in a name? Our identity starts with our name: the American International School of Mozambique.

 We have more than 50 nations represented in our student body and teachers from around the globe.
 The tenets of the International Baccalaureate Programmes are foundational to our school identity, and our school was the first IB World School in Mozambique.

 We are honored to be residents of this rich and diverse part of southeastern Africa.
-Over 20% of our students and staff are native Mozambicans, whose collective heritage is a beautiful blend of indigenous culture and the legacy of Portuguese colonial culture.
-Our Mozambican heritage reaches well beyond Capulana Friday, when we wear with pride the bright fabrics that you see worn everywhere, or the flavors of the peri-peri chicken, which we love!
-Mozambique is found in our love of our neighbor, the collective peaceful and warm spirit that exudes from our community, and the grit and determination that accompanies the “anything is possible” optimism of Maputo.
+Over 20% of our students and staff are native Mozambicans.
+Our celebration of Mozambique's rich heritage reaches well beyond Capulana Friday, when we wear with pride the bright fabrics that you see worn everywhere, or the flavors of the peri-peri chicken, which we love!
+The spirit of Mozambique is found in our love of our neighbor, the peaceful and warm spirit that exudes from our community, and the grit and determination that accompanies the “anything is possible” optimism of Maputo.
 And that’s just the beginning!

 While our name is important to us, we are so much more than our name